JacobBersheba89/Analyses_Python_API_Testing/README.md

 - And then there is the PokemonGo app/game which provides a huge amount of data and will be a big challenge.

 ## Analyse of family ##
-I'm currently working on an analysis of my own family.. there are quite a few of us..
+- I'm currently working on an analysis of my own family.. there are quite a few of us..
+- I was essentially preparing two analyses that came from one Excel file.
+I collected data from the family and used the DASH library to display two independent visualizations.

 ## Im tring to do everything around PYTHON.. ##
 I think python is future.. fast, awesome variable, usefull, combinable etc...